pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli connection add [COMMAND-OPTIONS]

-      Create a new named WBEM connection.
+      Add a persistent WBEM connection from specified conn info.

       This subcommand creates and saves a named connection from the input options in the connections file.